-Sam is a public lawyer with a particular interest in constitutional, administrative, information, and planning/environmental law, inquests, and public inquiries.
+Sam Fowles is a public lawyer with a particular interest in constitutional, administrative, information, and planning/environmental law, inquests, and public inquiries.
 He has appeared in many of the leading matters of recent years including Miller/Cherry v The Prime Minister, Hamilton v Post Office, and The Liberal Democrat Party/Scottish National Party v ITV.
 He has appeared at every level of tribunal, including the Supreme Court.

 He has been described as “a star in the making, if not made”, and “the sort of advocate who makes you want to give a spontaneous standing ovation”.